chiKaRau/Civitai_Collector_Server/Readme.md

 2. **Setup MongoDB:**
    - Install [MongoDB](https://www.mongodb.com/) and create a cluster, completing the security setup.
    - Go to the `CivitaiCollector_Server` folder, edit `index.js` Line 75, and replace `db_connection_urls[0].civitaiService` with your MongoDB connection URL and `db_names[0].civitaiService` with your MongoDB database name.
+   - Uncomment index.js Line 77 (`//await civitai_controller.init_civitai_db_all_collections()`).
+This will create MongoDB Collections based on your Google Sheets tables.
    - Run the following command:
      ```
      node index.js
      ```
-   - Uncomment index.js Line 77 (`//await civitai_controller.init_civitai_db_all_collections()`).
-This will create MongoDB Collections based on your Google Sheets tables.
-Remember to comment it out again after the collections are created.
+   - Remember to comment the index.js Line 77 out again after the collections are created.
 3. **Setup `folder_list.json`:**
    - At your saving model directory, run the following commands:
      ```